 Canada welcomes home buyers from all countries, and there are no restrictions on the amount or kind of real estate you can buy.

 Important!
-As of April 21, 2017, any individual who is not a Canadian citizen or permanent resident of Canada (including corporations and trusts) is subject to a Non-Resident Speculation Tax of 15% of the purchase price (paid at closing) for properties purchased in Toronto, Brant, Dufferin, Durham, Haldimand, Halton, Hamilton, Kawartha Lakes, Niagara, Northumberland, Peel, Peterborough, Simcoe, Toronto, Waterloo, Wellington and York.
+As of March 30, 2022, any individual who is not a Canadian citizen (resident or not), or permanent resident of Canada (including corporations and trusts) is subject to a Non-Resident Speculation Tax of 20% of the purchase price (paid at closing) for properties purchased anywhere in Ontario.
 You can read the details of the Non-Resident Speculation Tax here.

 Owning a property in Canada does not give you any immigration privileges and if you want to live here, you’ll still need to qualify under Canada’s Immigration Laws.